Episode 58

 Speaker:

-notebook and um,
+notebook and let's dig in.

 Speaker: